-The Library Gallery space is located at the Pellissippi State community.
-Exhibits and displays are open to the public during library hours.
-The goal of the art gallery is to display works that reflect the curriculum, activities, ideas, scholarship, current events, and culture of Pellissippi State Community College and the regional community.
-The program of exhibits is meant to engage the interest and thinking of those on campus.
+The Pellissippi State Libraries make available exhibit and display spaces for the Pellissippi State community.
+Exhibits and displays are open to the public during library hours of operation.
+The goal of the gallery spaces is to display works that reflect the curriculum, activities, ideas, scholarship, current events, and culture of Pellissippi State Community College and the regional community.
+The program of exhibits is meant to engage the interest of those on campus.

-Anyone may submit work to be displayed in the Library Gallery.
+Anyone may submit work to be displayed in the Pellissippi State Libraries.
 Preference will be given to work that reflects the activities, ideas, scholarship, and culture of the College and community.
-Librarians and Art Faculty will be responsible for all decisions regarding the acceptance of art exhibition proposals on all campuses.
+The Dean of Library Services is responsible for all decisions regarding the acceptance of art exhibition proposals on all campuses.
 Librarians at site campuses are responsible for notifying the Campus Dean of any new exhibits.
-Please contact the Dean of Library Services, Mary Ellen Spencer (firstname.lastname@example.org) to express interest in displaying work.
+Please contact the Dean of Library Services, Mary Ellen Spencer, at email@example.com to express interest in displaying work.
 This policy does not apply to library materials exhibited by the Libraries.

-Pellissippi State Community College accepts no responsibility for damage to, or loss of, art pieces at any time while on display or being transported.
-The contributor must complete an Exhibit Release Form before the display is installed.
+Pellissippi State Community College accepts no responsibility for damage to, or loss of, art or display pieces at any time while on display or being transported.
+The contributor must complete an Exhibit Release Form (see below) before the display is installed.
 Pellissippi State Community College does not provide insurance for artwork on exhibit.
 If the artist wishes to insure work, it is the artist’s responsibility.

 All artwork to be displayed on a wall must be ready to display with hanging wire secured on the back.
-If exhibitors wish to label work, labels must be provided with the artwork.
-Librarians and Art Faculty are responsible for hanging work, but exhibitors may assist.
-Exhibitors must deliver work to the Pellissippi State Library at the Hardin Valley Campus three days before the work is to be hung and pick work up within seven days after the display ends, unless other arrangements are made.
+All works will be labelled, and labels must be provided with the artwork.
+The Libraries are responsible for hanging work, but exhibitors may assist.
+Exhibitors must deliver work to the appropriate library three days before the work is to be displayed and pick work up within seven days after the exhibit ends, unless other arrangements are made.
 The Libraries reserve the right to dispose of artwork not picked up within 30 days of the closing of the exhibition and are not held responsible for its safety in the interim.